 If you have a sound system or stereo in the room, another great option is to reduce the volume of your drums in the room so that you can easily listen to the audio coming from the system without drowning it out with your playing.

-This can be accomplished in several ways, which I’ve actually written a full article about, but a couple of the most common ways are:
+This can be accomplished in several ways and I’ve written a full article about how to dampen your drums, but a couple of the most common ways are:

 - Use mesh drum heads on your drums and low volume cymbals

 - Use a practice drum kit (essentially a drum set made of practice pads)

 These solutions will allow you to sufficiently reduce the volume of your drum set so that you don’t have to crank your music and you likely won’t have to wear hearing protection as well (although it really is a good idea anytime drums are involved).